 Ballroom dancing is set to become the latest craze in classrooms across Britain, as part of an effort to harness the success of the television show Strictly Come Dancing to combat childhood obesity.

 In the recently launched scheme, schoolchildren in both primary and secondary schools will take part in Strictly Come Dancing-style sessions in school hours.
-The scheme, which will be piloted in 26 schools across the country, aims at improving youngsters’ health and self-esteem as they learn a range of dance styles.
+The scheme, which will be piloted in 26 schools across the country, aims at improving youngsters’ health and self-esteem as they learn a range of dancex styles.

 If it proves successful, it will be offered to all UK schools from this summer and slotted into the national curriculum as part of the PE syllabus.
 Two teachers at each participating school will themselves be given lessons in ballroom dancing techniques so they can lead the sessions.